vdaas/vald/docs/user-guides/backup-configuration.md

 ### General

 Regardless of the backup destination, the following Vald Agent settings must be set to enable backup.

-- `index_path` is the backup file location.
+- `agent.ngt.index_path` is the location where those files are stored.
-- `in-memory-mode=false` means storing index files in the local volume.
+- `agent.ngt.in-memory-mode=false` means storing index files in the local volume.

 In addition, `agent.terminationGracePeriodSeconds` value should be long enough to ensure the backup speed.